MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/query/queryinstance-setrange-method.md

         Text000: Label 'Customer name = %1, Quantity = %2';
     ```

- The following AL code uses the **SETRANGE** method to filter a query dataset over a range of values on the **Quantity** column.
+ The following AL code uses the **SetRange** method to filter a query dataset over a range of values on the **Quantity** column.
 You can add the code to a codeunit, and then run the codeunit to see the results.

 ```
 // Sets a filter to display only sales quantities greater than 10.
-MyQuery.SETRANGE(Quantity, '10', '50');
+MyQuery.SetRange(Quantity, '10', '50');
 // Sets a filter to display the columns with the value Selangorian Ltd. only.
-MyQuery.SETFILTER(NAME, 'Selangorian Ltd.');
+MyQuery.SetFilter(NAME, 'Selangorian Ltd.');
 // Runs the query.
-MyQuery.OPEN;
+MyQuery.Open;
 // Reads each row in the dataset and displays message with column values.
-// Stops reading when there are no more rows remaining in the dataset (READ is FALSE).
+// Stops reading when there are no more rows remaining in the dataset (Read is FALSE).
-while MyQuery.READ do
+while MyQuery.Read do
 begin
-  MESSAGE(Text000, MyQuery.Name, MyQuery.Quantity);
+  Message(Text000, MyQuery.Name, MyQuery.Quantity);
 end;
 // Saves the resulting dataset as a CSV file.
-MyQuery.SAVEASCSV('c:\temp\CustomerSales.csv');
+MyQuery.SaveAsCSV('c:\temp\CustomerSales.csv');
-MyQuery.CLOSE;
+MyQuery.Close;
 ```

  When the code is run, a message that resembles the following appears for each row in the dataset: